NXLog Legacy Documentation

 SyncLogqueue

 When this directive is set to TRUE and PersistLogqueue is enabled, the disk-based queues of processor and output module instances will be immediately synced after each new entry is added to the queue.
 This greatly reduces performance but makes the queue more reliable and crash-safe.
+If this boolean directive is not specified, it defaults to FALSE (immediate syncing is disabled).
 This directive can also be used at the module level.

 Threads